prebid/prebid.github.io/dev-docs/publisher-api-reference/triggerBilling.md

 ---

-Allows a publisher the option to manually trigger billing for a winning bid when ready to do so.
+Allows a publisher the option to manually trigger billing for a winning bid or bids when ready to do so.

 {: .alert.alert-warning :}
 Note: In order to use `pbjs.triggerBilling`, see the following bullet points below: